moedaaboul/note-taker/README.md

 This application uses an Express.js back end, saves and retrieves note data from a JSON file.

 The application’s front end was already created.
-Task was to build the back end, and connect it with the front end, and then deploy the entire application to Heroku.
+Task was to build the back end, connect it with the front end, and then deploy the entire application to Heroku.

 ## Table of Contents